Questions for a health copywriter

 There’s tons of things to consider if you’re working to boost your SEO and copywriting is a sizeable piece of the puzzle.
-My job, as an SEO copywriter, is to skillfully weave SEO keyword terms into your reader-centric copy.
-You can supply these, or you can hire me to do the work for you.
+My job, as an SEO copywriter, is to skillfully weave SEO keyword terms into your reader-centric, persuasive copy.
+You can supply keywords, or you can hire me to do the work for you.
 These keywords let Google know what to rank you for and help the right people find your business.

 If you’d like to learn more, and understand how I can help you, download the outstanding SEO guide I created.
 Scroll down the page to find the form.